 My views became more nuanced on subsequent visits.
 I believe that if you visit with an open mind, Singapore will be very interesting and enjoyable.
 When I revisited Singapore, my focus was so much more on how futuristic it feels and how that’s so cool (and much less so on how it’s not like other Southeast Asian cities).

 If Hong Kong is cyberpunk, then Singapore is Star Trek.
 The feeling is often that of walking along a promenade at Starfleet Headquarters… just to put it in geeky terms.

-Above: a very “deck 2 on the habitat ring” kinda mood, if you ask me.
+Above: a very “deck 2 on the habitat ring” kinda mood.

 It’s very interesting to think about how Singapore came to be what it is today and how it was able to be so prosperous.